TN 31 (01-08)

 D. Exhibit – Nonreceipt Form SSA-1711

-The Nonreceipt Form SSA-1711 is used to send a nonreceipt request to Federal Reserve Bank of New York when SSA receives a report of nonreceipt for a payment to Australia, Canada, Greece, Panama or a country included in a multi-country contract.
+The Nonreceipt Form SSA-1711 is used to send a nonreceipt request to Federal Reserve Bank of Kansas City when SSA receives a report of nonreceipt for a payment to Australia, Canada, Greece, Panama or a country included in a multi-country contract.
+Click the following link to access the SSA-1711.